vincentl98/wsrpc/README.md

 # wsrpc
 A remote function call library designed for microservices.
-Using Python, WebSocket and Pickle.
+Using Python, WebSocket and Dill.

 ## Sample code